gregdan3/ilo-muni/README.md

 ##### Acknowledgements

-- Thanks to [Phiresky](https://github.com/phiresky/sql.js-httpvfs) for the unreal capabilities of sql.js-httpvfs
+- Thanks to Phiresky for [the unreal capabilities of sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs).

-- Thanks to [Jordemort](https://jordemort.dev/blog/client-side-search/) for figuring out how to use
+- Thanks to Jordemort for [figuring out how to use that library in Astro](https://jordemort.dev/blog/client-side-search/))